Kinkell, Fife: Conventicles

 Alexander Hamilton, the owner of the castle in the late seventeenth century, was a devoted Covenanter.

-He was willing to harbor ministers who were hiding from the law, and Kinkell was often the site for conventicles.
+He was willing to harbour ministers who were hiding from the law, and Kinkell was often the site for conventicles.

 Early in 1674 the celebrated preacher John Blackadder had come to speak to a crowd that filled two chambers, a long gallery and the courtyard.

 The wife of Archbishop Sharp had the town militia sent to break up the meeting, and they were accompanied by various young men and ruffians out for sport.
 But on arrival, seeing the numbers of attendees, the militia did little, but sent for more help.
 Later they returned to the town.
 The next day Blackadder returned to preach again, and a huge crowd of people from St Andrews went to hear him.
 When the Archbishop asked the provost to send the militia to break up this meeting, the provost said he could not, since the militia had also gone to hear the preaching.

 John Welsh preached to a large crowd at Kinkell on another occasion.

 Philip Standfield, son of Sir James Standfield and a student at St Andrews University, attended the sermon and threw some missile that struck the preacher.
 Welsh said "I do not know who has put this public affront on Christ; but, be he who he may, there shall be more at his death than hearing me preach today".
 This turned out to be true, for the young man was later hanged for murdering his father.